RobotComponents/RobotComponents/README.md

 - Robot Components API to develop your custom components using either Python or C# (w.i.p, documentation coming soon)

 ## Getting Started
-You can download the latest release directly from this repository's [releases page](https://github.com/RobotComponents/RobotComponents/releases).
+You can download the latest release directly from this repository's [releases page](https://github.com/RobotComponents/RobotComponents/releases) or from [Food4Rhino](https://www.food4rhino.com/app/robot-components).
 Unzip the downloaded archive and copy all files in the Grasshopper Components folder (in GH, File > Special Folders > Components Folder).
 Make sure that all the files are unblocked (right-click on the file and select Properties from the menu.
 Click Unblock on the General tab).
 Restart Rhino and you are ready to go!

 In case you want to use the components from the Controller Utility section you additionally have to install [Robot Studio](https://new.abb.com/products/robotics/robotstudio) or the ABB Robot Communication Runtime (you can download it by clicking [here](https://github.com/RobotComponents/RobotComponents/raw/master/Utility/ABB%20Robot%20Communication%20Runtime%207.0.zip)).
 The current release is built and tested against the ABB PC SDK version 2020.1 (ABB Robot Communication Runtime 7.0).
 We do not guarantee that the Controller Utility components work with older versions of the ABB Robot Communucation Runtime.
 Please contact us if you have problems with establishing a real-time connection from Grasshopper.